Libya

 The main product bought by Mexico from Libya in 2024 was Acyclic Hydrocarbons (US$36M).
 The main destinations of purchases made to Libya were Tamaulipas (US$36M), Nuevo León (US$18.2k), and Chihuahua (US$12.3k).

-Regarding remittances, in the second quarter of 2025, Mexico received US$0 in remittances from Libya, while Libya received US$0 in remittances from Mexico.
+Regarding remittances, in the third quarter of 2025, Mexico received US$0 in remittances from Libya, while Libya received US$0 in remittances from Mexico.

-In May 2025, the international sales from Mexico to Libya were US$478k, while international purchases reached US$7.95M.
-The above results in a trade balance of -US$7.47M.
+In September 2025, the exports from Mexico to Libya were US$1.1M, while imports reached US$260.
+The above results in a trade balance of US$1.1M.

 The main sale from Mexico to Libya in 2024 was Tubes and Pipes of Iron or Steel (US$3.33M).
 The main origins of sales to Libya were Veracruz de Ignacio de la Llave (US$5.38M), Ciudad de México (US$1.74M), and Sinaloa (US$1.36M).